 Or for something very different than a sandwich with mustard, substitute turkey for the chicken in Chicken Chimis.

 There!
-Now you have dinner!
+Now you have dinner and then some!
 Use the grocery lists at the bottom of each recipe to make your lists and you’re halfway there!

 Have a beautiful holiday.
 With each yummy bite, take as many moments as necessary to remember our many, many reasons to be thankful.